❉ We Are Cult on Lou Reed’s obnoxious, hilarious aural verité live album.

 Bassist Moose Boles recalled: “We weren’t necessarily looking for, y’know, “the slickest recording.”
 The criteria we used was, is the performance there?
 We wanted to give the listener the experience, if you’d never been to see Lou Reed, if you’d never been to a concert, and you wanted to fucking know what it was really like to be sitting in the audience?
 That’s what we wanted to give you.
 And that’s why the 360-degree sound was so important.”

 The album begins, as most ‘70s Reed shows, with Sweet Jane.
 After berating his roadies (“Cantchoo fucken hear, what’s wrong with yoo?”) and quoting W.B.
-Yeats and Jewish humourist Henny Youngman, Reed launches into a far from prosaic, full band take on the Velvets FM Radio classic to throw off non-sequiturs about gay sex (“bend over, we’ll put the head in – you don’t like it, we’ll talk about it”) and his experiences with the draft (“Where were you on the list for Vietnam?”), and sends a few well-aimed shots across the bow towards a certain megastar (“Don’t you hate those Academy awards?
+Yeats and Jewish humourist Henny Youngman, Reed launches into a far from prosaic, full band take on the Velvets FM Radio classic to throw off non-sequiturs about anal sex (“bend over, we’ll put the head in – you don’t like it, we’ll talk about it”) and his experiences with the draft (“Where were you on the list for Vietnam?”), and sends a few well-aimed shots across the bow towards a certain megastar (“Don’t you hate those Academy awards?
 Here’s fucken Barbra Streisand – ’I wanna thank all the little people’ – fuck little people, I like big people… People from Wyoming”), Patti Smith (“Fuck Radio Ethiopia!
 I’m Radio Brooklyn!”) and some of his own honed one-liners: “Give me an issue, I’ll give you a tissue – you can wipe my ass with it”)

-Taking off like “a giddy vulture” (Mick Wall), stream-of-consciousness style he even dissects the lyrics while marvelling at his off-the-peg thoughts while flashing back to his post-VU sabbatical as a copywriter: “’Sitting there by the fire’ – it’s an electric fire, you gotta plug it in.
+Taking off like “a giddy vulture” (Mick Wall), stream-of-consciousness style he even dissects the lyrics while marvelling at his off-the-peg thoughts and flashing back to his post-VU sabbatical as a copywriter: “’Sitting there by the fire’ – it’s an electric fire, you gotta plug it in.
 But I like make believe fire, like make believe love too.
 Hey, make believe love, that’s an advertising line; write that down, fuck I might forget it!”

-I should probably mention that this live album is very sweary.
 But it’s not all self-aggrandizing showboating and bragging braggadocio; the album also offers perhaps the most intense and passionately sincere rendering of his ballad Berlin, complete with the ‘lost’ verse from the 1972 Lou Reed album, vocals ranging from a croaked croon to a hoarse recital, against peanut gallery screams for Heroin.

-Elsewhere, a lengthy, slow-burning, jazz monologue styling on Waiting For The Man sees Reed, at his best a ‘character’ performer equal to Bowie, morph into the passive drug fiend, quoting from Street Hassle (“Hey, it was some really bad shit that you came to our place with”…) prior to, without Lou breaking character, segueing into outtake Downdown Dirt (“Your blood’s too rich, you’re Catholic too, you’re middle class too”) and mercenary dealer (“You don’t mean shit to me”) before the track seamlessly evolved into Temporary Thing to a cumulative cacophony of guitar, sax, keys and Chrissie Faith & Angie Howells’ wailing backing vocals.
+Elsewhere, a lengthy, slow-burning, jazz monologue styling on Waiting For The Man sees Reed, at his best a ‘character’ performer equal to Bowie, morph into the passive drug fiend, quoting from Street Hassle (“Hey, it was some really bad shit that you came to our place with”…) prior to, without Lou breaking character, segueing into outtake Downdown Dirt (“Your blood’s too rich, you’re Catholic too, you’re middle class too”) and mercenary dealer (“You don’t mean shit to me”) before the track seamlessly evolves into Temporary Thing to a cumulative cacophony of guitar, sax, keys and Chrissie Faith & Angie Howells’ wailing backing vocals.

 Fonfara would recall: “Lou would just keep going and going and going and not let us stop, and you’d have no option but to keep on playing.
 And then, of course, he’d start talking between songs, these long raps, holding court.”

-Jokey I Wanna Be Black is not for the woke – as he says on the album, “I never said I was tasteful!” – but displays Reed’s humour, where he mocks “the self-loathing implicit in the White Negro concept” in the words of Steven Lee Beeber, author of The Heebie-Jeebies at CBGB’s, about the Jewish origins of punk.
+Jokey I Wanna Be Black is not woke – as he says on the album, “I never said I was tasteful!” – but displays Reed’s humour, where he mocks “the self-loathing implicit in the White Negro concept” in the words of Steven Lee Beeber, author of The Heebie-Jeebies at CBGB’s, about the Jewish origins of punk.

 The Bowie/Ronno-adorned, Loaded outtake Satellite of Love receives a loving rendition, complete with Faith and Howells’ angelic vox, which gains in sincerity what it lacks in the Transformer chocolate box arrangement.